 Fireplaces Focus on Intentional Living

 The fireplaces in this project offer a design element that is fundamental to the system in terms of the way the couple lives and in terms of the way the home functions.
+Zone heating is a popular way to increase home heating efficiencies.
+Zone heating allows homeowners to heat only the areas where they live.
+Take a look at this link for more information on zone heating.

-Not only are these two fireplaces together able to produce 66,000 BTUs of heat, they were positioned on an axis to divide the bedroom/living and dining/kitchen, and can be viewed and enjoyed from every room in the house.
+Not only are these two fireplaces together able to produce 66,000 BTUs of heat, but they were also positioned on an axis to divide the bedroom/living and dining/kitchen, and can be viewed and enjoyed from every room in the house.

 The fireplaces enhance the comfort of the occupants and they contribute beauty and energy efficiency to the living space.

 Margaret and Steve selected the two linear fireplaces early in the process because the fireplaces were “major elements” of the design.
-The fireplace Xtrordinair Linear See Through fireplaces were selected because of their size,function and finishing choices.
+The fireplace Xtrordinair Linear See-Through fireplaces were selected because of their size, function, and finishing choices.

 This is the view from the owner’s suite bath where the fireplace can be enjoyed while taking a soak in the bathtub.